 It becomes a huge health risk when you are prone to catching the same problems your ancestors experienced.

-What major health conditions could be in your family’s generational illness?
+What could major health conditions be in your family’s generational illness?
 Asthma in which the airways constrict and bloat; they may extract more mucus.

 Hypertension is the increase in blood pressure which can lead to more health hazards.
 Different types of cancer fall under this as well.

 They include congenital heart disease and coronary artery disease.
 Some of these cardiac issues can lead to sudden heart attacks or stroke.

 Ethnic Background

 If it runs in the blood, your family’s ethnicity, your ethnic background is part of it.
 Ethnicity stems from many factors of difference.

-Genealogists can professionally assist you with this, and you will surely get relevant information that you are looking for.
+Genealogists can professionally assist you with this, and you will surely get the relevant information you are looking for.

 Keep in mind that distinct ethnic groups carry distinct health needs.
-Another key information to take note is that ethnicity will not conclusively dictate your acquisition of a particular ailment or disorder.
+Another key information to note is that ethnicity will not conclusively dictate your acquisition of a particular ailment or disorder.

 Age Of Disease Genesis

-What’s the age of that person when he/she was diagnosed with that health issue?
-Did your grandmother acquire diabetes when she’s already a senior citizen?
+What’s the age of that person when they were diagnosed with that health issue?
+Did your grandmother acquire diabetes when she was already a senior citizen?

-Know when who found out those sick family members’ particular health issues were found out.
+Know when who found out those sick family members’ particular health issues.
 This may help your doctor identify the early genesis of diseases in your life.

-For people at a high risk of certain illnesses like cancer, kidney, liver and blood diseases, healthcare experts may suggest more regular screening and check-ups from a young age.
+For people at a high risk of certain illnesses like cancer, kidney, liver, and blood diseases, healthcare experts may suggest more regular screening and check-ups from a young age.

 Health Causes Of Death

 You may also get hints and information related to the medical history of your family.

-In case none in your family knows the health history of someone who died because of a health problem, you can look for public records such as death certificates and obituaries.
+If none in your family knows the health history of someone who died because of a health problem, you can look for public records such as death certificates and obituaries.

 Mental Health Conditions

-Mental health is never a joke.
-It’s not being overreacting or dramatic.
+Mental health is never a joke, and it’s not being overreacting or dramatic.
 It is real, and it needs attention and care.

 Autism is a complex condition wherein one experiences serious challenges in behavior and social and communication skills.

 Bipolar disorder involves drastic mood swings; the person might encounter emotional highs and lows.
 Major depression and Attention Deficit Hyperactivity Disorder are also considered genetic.

-Furthermore, when alcoholism or drug use might be present in some of your family members, you should know if there are mental health issues connected to them.
+Furthermore, when alcoholism or drug use might be present in some of your family members, you should know if mental health issues are connected to them.

-You must take good care of your mental health, and look after it in the best ways you can!
-Eating right, exercising regularly, sleeping properly, having someone to talk about your problems and avoiding stress are all-important!
+You must take good care of your mental health and look after it in the best ways you can!
+Eating right, exercising regularly, sleeping properly, having someone to talk to about your problems, and avoiding stress are all important!

 Family Medical History

-These are some of the main information that you should gather to know about your family’s medical history.
+These are some of the main information you should gather about your family’s medical history.
 You can ask them directly or do some research using medical documents.

 For professional help, call doctors and genealogists.

-Bear in mind though that even if some health conditions may run in your family records, it does not mean that you will automatically get those too.
+Remember that even if some health conditions may run in your family records, it does not mean that you will automatically get those too.

-It will help you avoid the dangers that you may face in certain situations that may affect your health.
-Be informed about the past of your family, so you will know what’s up with your present and future health!
+It will help you avoid the dangers you may face in certain situations that may affect your health.
+Be informed about your family’s past, so you will know what’s up with your present and future health!

-Nicole Ann Pore is a writer, an events host and a voice over artist.
-Travel, health, shopping, lifestyle and business are among the many subjects she writes about.
+Nicole Ann Pore is a writer, an events host, and a voice-over artist.
+Travel, health, shopping, lifestyle, and business are among the many subjects she writes about.